damieng/magneato/README.md

 magneato unpack disk.dsk
 ```

-You can also specify a `--data-format`
+You can also specify a `--data-format` that allows choices of `binary`, `hex`, `quoted` and `asciihex`.
+ASCIIHex is a compact human-readable format that shows ASCII where possible but toggles back and forth to HEX when needed.
+The final character in the string is the toggle character.

 This creates a directory structure: